tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 Now navigate to [Remix](http://remix.ethereum.org/).
 Then open the example contract for the `Artwork Token` and compile/deploy the contract on your local ganache blockchain.

 You may have to increase the `Gas Limit`, but once the contract has successfully deployed, click on the deployed contract and click the `newAppraisal` function.
 Fill in the fields with a generated address from your wallet, some sample details about the artwork, and the token URI; then call the function.
-The data you enter should look something like this:
+The data you enter should be:

 ![Register Artwork](Images/remix_register_artwork.png)

-* owner : `0xc3879B456DAA348a16B6524CBC558d2CC984722c`
+* owner : `YOUR_ADDRESS_HERE`

 * name: `Mona Lisa`